 The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
 The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 2.0%.
 We discount the terminal cash flows to today's value at a cost of equity of 6.2%.

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$1.5b.
-To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-Compared to the current share price of US$116, the company appears slightly overvalued at the time of writing.
-Valuations are imprecise instruments though, rather like a telescope - move a few degrees and end up in a different galaxy.
-Do keep this in mind.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$1.3b.
+In the final step we divide the equity value by the number of shares outstanding.
+Relative to the current share price of US$106, the company appears potentially overvalued at the time of writing.
+Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

-Risks: For example, we've discovered 1 warning sign for Addus HomeCare that you should be aware of before investing here.
+Risks: Every company has them, and we've spotted 1 warning sign for Addus HomeCare you should know about.

 Future Earnings: How does ADUS's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.